-Dr Anoop Rastogi is a Sydney based Cosmetic Surgeon and fellow of the Australasian College of Cosmetic Surgery (ACCS) specialising in Breast Augmentation, Facelifts, Liposculpture and non surgical Cosmetic Medicine.
+Dr Anoop Rastogi is a Sydney based Cosmetic Surgeon and Fellow of the Australasian College of Cosmetic Surgery (ACCS) specialising in Breast Augmentation, Facelifts, Liposculpture and non-surgical Cosmetic procedures.
 Dr Rastogi is best known for his outstanding surgical results creating natural looking breasts with artistic skill.

 Sunday, 22 September 2013

 21st May 2009

 You might have seen the stories hyping Macrolane — the “lunchtime boob jab” — a new injectable breast filler heralded as an alternative to implants.
 It’s been available in Europe and Asia for the past year and has just arrived in Australia, so we wanted to see whether it’s as straightforward as it sounds.
 BAZAAR UK’s beauty director, Newby Hands, underwent the procedure in London and kept a diary of her swell experience ...